 My great-grandfather, Emil F. Folda, was born in 1866 in Manitowoc, Wisconsin, and was brought to a sod house near Heun, Nebraska, as a toddler.
-The family relocated to take advantage of the Homestead Act as well as soil with fewer rocks.
+The family relocated to take advantage of the Homestead Act and soil with fewer rocks.
 His mother died when he was 12; at 21 Emil was happy to leave the farm to work for his uncle.

 Uncle Frank ran a general store in Schuyler, Nebraska, and as he became wealthy, he founded banks.
 I don’t know if he was an honest merchant or if he cheated.